Salime Reservoir: Previous works

 The works started in 1946, being necessary to divert the river.
 For that purpose, a tunnel of 30,725 m3 was dug.
 11,789 m3 of concrete were used to coat it.

 The supply of materials was made by a 36 km cable car that reached the port of Navia.
 Four villages were also built to host more than 3,500 workers.

 The dam

 The dam was built between 1948 and 1953 with 630,000 m3 of concrete with slopes of 5% upstream and 72% downstream.
 The height above the foundation was 132 meters, so that once stood as the largest dam of Spain and second in Europe.

 It is located 22 km upstream of the Doiras reservoir, and to build it there were enormous difficulties.
 Spain was plunged into misery and suffering the embargo of the victorious powers in World War II.
 This project was a dream almost impossible and yet was completed in 1954 despite the lack of resources.
 Although the United Nations had declared the embargo against Francoist Spain, the United Kingdom secretly supplied the turbines and the generators.

-During the works, died between 100 and 300 workers due to poor working conditions.
+During the works, between 100 and 300 workers died due to poor working conditions.